mportesdev/handpick/README.rst

     ``type_or_types`` must be a type or tuple of types.

-handpick.NO_CONTAINERS
+handpick.IS_CONTAINER
-    Predicate that returns True for non-iterable objects, strings and bytes-like objects.
+    Predicate that returns True for iterable containers except strings and bytes-like objects.

 handpick.IS_MAPPING